-When fundraisers sign up to take part in one of our events, they must sign our Terms and Conditions.
-The relevant parts of these Terms and Conditions are as follows:
+When fundraisers sign up to take part in one of our events, they must agree to our Terms and Conditions and associated Representative Rules.
+The relevant parts of these Terms and Conditions and Representative Rules are as follows:

-8.4 Participants must be aware that the charity is bound by UK charity law to safeguard funds once donated to the charity.
-All donations in relation to fundraising targets are therefore ineligible for refunds even if the fundraiser does not participate in the event.
+12. All representatives must be aware that the Charity is bound by UK charity law to safeguard funds once donated to the charity.
+As such, representatives accept that all donations in relation to fundraising targets are therefore ineligible for refunds even if the representative does not participate in the Event.

-8.5 All participants agree to make donors aware that they are making an irrevocable gift to the charity when soliciting donations.
+13. All representatives agree to make donors aware that they are making an irrevocable gift to the Charity when soliciting donations.